tamari92/kf2-tournament/rules.md

 ### 6.12 - Proof of Play
 "Proof of Play" refers to the team providing evidence or "proof" that a match was played in its entirety and with respect to the rules outlined in this document.

-Proof of play is **always** required, *EXCEPT* in the case that a match is streamed by an official Tournament Streamer.
+Proof of Play is **always** required, *EXCEPT* in the case that a match is streamed by an official Tournament Streamer.

-When proof of play is required, the following **must** be provided:
+When Proof of Play is required, the following **must** be provided:
 1. A **recording** or **stream POV** of the match.
 This can be from any player on the team.
 Note that **spectators** are *not* allowed, so the player recording/streaming the match **must** be one of the active players.
 See [8.5](#85---spectators) for more information.
 2. A screenshot of the end-game scoreboard *with all players present*